inarwhal/NetworkAnalysisR-book/docs/index.md

 ## Acknowledgments

 There are many people we would like to thank for providing feedback and suggestions on these tutorials.
 Special thanks goes to Robin Gauthier, Sela Harcey and Julia McQuillan for their insightful comments and support, as well as graduate students Gabriel Varela, Tom Wolff, and Joe Quinn for reviews and beta testing.
 These tutorials have also been taught at various network analysis classes at Duke, Stanford and UNL.
 The advice and suggestions of our students have greatly strengthened the material presented here.
+We would also like to thank Mark Granovetter for his continued support, enthusiasm and belief in this project.

 Many of the R tutorials presented in this textbook were built off prior versions developed at Stanford University by Daniel McFarland, Solomon Messing, Michael Nowak, Sean J. Westwood, and Sanne Smith.
 Chapter 5’s tutorial for NDTV drew on Skye Bender-deMoll’s materials; Chapter 12 on LDA/CA from Love Börjeson and Daniel McFarland; Chapter 13 concerning “ERGM” and “relevant” drew on Carter Butts’ materials; Chapter 15 on SIENA/SAOM drew on ICS materials.
 Finally, a great many resources from the Duke Network Analysis Center (DNAC) helped us in formulating elements in many of the tutorials.
-For example, Chapter 4 on missing data imputation drew on DNAC/James Moody and Jeffrey A. Smith’s work, as did Chapter 14 on diffusion.
+For example, Chapter 4 on missing data imputation drew on James Moody, Jeffrey A. Smith and Jon Morgan's work, as did Chapter 14 on diffusion.
 We are grateful to these institutions and individuals for sharing code and helping us formulate applications for each chapter’s theories.

 ## Author Informtion